 As a nursing student, I had the opportunity to travel to Tanzania on a medical brigade trip.
 There, I worked alongside other nurse practitioners and providers.
 It was after that trip that I knew I wanted to advance my knowledge and skills and work to become the best nurse practitioner I could be for my patients and families.

-I work with the general surgery team, and I want to make sure each of my patients receives the best care possible.
+I work with the trauma services team and I want to make sure each of my patients receives the best care possible through a multi-disciplinary approach.
 I advocate for my patients and individualize their care to fit their needs and circumstances.
 My approach is patient- and family-centered, and I want my patients and families to feel safe and know that I value their input, concerns and beliefs.

 While I was still a registered nurse (RN), I was a four-time DAISY Award For Extraordinary Nurses nominee.
 This award from Cincinnati Children's is given for excellence in patient care.